 NRCS objectives support application of conservation practices to overcome detrimental effects that agricultural lands may have on coastal waters and associated habitats and ultimately, to coral reefs.
 NRCS will provide technical and financial assistance to eligible land stewards on eligible lands to improve soil conditions and water quality impaired by nonpoint source pollutants, as well as increase the efficiency of water management for agricultural purposes.

-The conservation objectives of the Río Loco Watershed Project will be addressed though the execution of 2008 Farm Bill conservation programs in partnership with federal, state and local agencies and the support of local NGOs.
-Over $2,168,696 in assistance will be devoted to implementation of projects on private lands through technical assistance, Environmental Quality Incentive Program (EQIP), and Wetlands Reserve Program (WRP).
-This collaborative use of Farm Bill conservation programs funds will be obligated in fiscal year 2010.
-If you are a landowner or operator who is located in the Río Loco Watershed and interested in financial assistance programs, please contact your local NRCS office for more information.
+The conservation objectives of the Río Loco Watershed Project will be addressed though 2008 and 2014 Farm Bill conservation programs in partnership with federal, state and local agencies and the support of local NGOs.
+To date, NRCS has allocated more than $3.46 million in funding under the Environmental Quality Incentive Program (EQIP) to provide technical and financial assistance to conserve resources on private lands in the Río Loco / Guánica Bay watershed.
+If you are a landowner or operator who is located in the Río Loco / Guánica Bay watershed and are interested in financial or technical assistance, please contact your local NRCS office for more information.

 Photos of construction of Irrigation Pond #3 in August 2012